Along the Rhine in a solar and muscle powered quadricycle. Day 1, Nijmegen-Rheinberg

 This team had no idea they would spend the morning preparing the Armadillo for the trip, but they did anyway!
-Absolutely fantastic support by Jos, Daniel and Teun!
-Lights, mirrors, corrected tyre alignment, noise prevention, tools, lock, lost items from the day before -they took care of it all!
+Absolutely fantastic support by Jos, Daniel, and Teun!
+Lights, mirrors, corrected tire alignment, noise prevention, tools, lock, lost items from the day before -they took care of it all!

 Daniel from Colombia preparing a mirror mount.
 Check out his Pargal, made in Colombia!